golang/build/internal/gomote/README.md

 # golang.org/x/build/internal/gomote

-Package gomote contains all of the necessary components to implement and use the gomote funcitonality.
+Package gomote contains all of the necessary components to implement and use the gomote functionality.